top of page

 • Seek professional guidance earlier

+Antidepressants are valuable and effective tools when used correctly.
+The danger arises not from the medication itself, but from uninformed or unsupported discontinuation.
 If you or someone you care about is considering stopping antidepressants, always do so with proper medical guidance.
 A structured tapering plan can prevent withdrawal symptoms, protect mental health, and ensure a smoother transition into long-term wellbeing.

 Comments